Food writing

-Food writing is a genre of writing that focuses on food and includes works by food critics, food journalists, chefs and food historians.
+Food writing is a literary genre that focuses on the cultural and historical significance of food.
+It encompasses various forms, including recipes, journalism, memoirs, and travelogues, and can be found in both fiction and non-fiction works.
+Food writers explore food and its overlap with agriculture, ecology, culture, politics, and personal memories.

+Food writing is not limited to communicating information about food but often aims to offer an aesthetic experience.
+M. F. K. Fisher, a famous American food writer, described her work as an exploration of hunger, love, and the satisfaction of basic human needs.
+Another American food writer, Adam Gopnik, divides food writing into two categories: the "mock epic," which humorously elevates the subject of food, and the "mystical microcosmic," which poetically delves into the deeper meanings of food experiences.

+Food writing emerged as a recognized term in the 1990s and includes historical works that have shaped its meaning, such as Jean Anthelme Brillat-Savarin's "The Physiology of Taste."
+The field includes food criticism, food journalism, and food history.
+Food journalism, in particular, has evolved to address broader issues like climate change and public health, expanding beyond traditional food criticism.

 Definition

 Food writers regard food as a substance and a cultural phenomenon.
-John T. Edge, an American food writer, explains how writers in the genre view its topic: "Food is essential to life.
-It’s arguably our nation’s biggest industry.
+John T. Edge, an American food writer, explains how writers in the genre view its topic: Food is essential to life.
+It's arguably our nation's biggest industry.
 Food, not sex, is our most frequently indulged pleasure.
-Food—too much, not enough, the wrong kind, the wrong frequency—is one of our society’s greatest causes of disease and death."
-Another American food writer, Mark Kurlansky, links this vision of food directly to food writing, giving the genre's scope and range when he observes: “Food is about agriculture, about ecology, about man’s relationship with nature, about the climate, about nation-building, cultural struggles, friends and enemies, alliances, wars, religion.
-It is about memory and tradition and, at times, even about sex.”Because food writing is topic centered, it is not a genre in itself, but a writing that uses a wide range of traditional genres, including recipes, journalism, memoir, and travelogues.
-Food writing can refer to poetry and fiction, such as Marcel Proust’s À la recherche du temps perdu (In Search of Lost Time), with its famous passage where the narrator recollects his childhood memories as a result of sipping tea and eating a madeleine; or Robert Burns' poem "Address to a Haggis", 1787.
+Food—too much, not enough, the wrong kind, the wrong frequency—is one of our society's greatest causes of disease and death.
+Another American food writer, Mark Kurlansky, links this vision of food directly to food writing, giving the genre's scope and range when he observes: Food is about agriculture, about ecology, about man's relationship with nature, about the climate, about nation-building, cultural struggles, friends and enemies, alliances, wars, religion.
+It is about memory and tradition and, at times, even about sex.Because food writing is topic centered, it is not a genre in itself, but a writing that uses a wide range of traditional genres, including recipes, journalism, memoir, and travelogues.
+Food writing can refer to poetry and fiction, such as Marcel Proust's À la recherche du temps perdu (In Search of Lost Time), with its famous passage where the narrator recollects his childhood memories as a result of sipping tea and eating a madeleine; or Robert Burns's poem "Address to a Haggis", 1787.
 Charles Dickens, a notable novelist wrote memorably about food, e.g., in his A Christmas Carol (1843).

 Often, food writing is used to specify writing that takes a more literary approach to food, such as that of the famous American food writer M. F. K. Fisher, who describes her writing about food as follows: